Electric chair: Adoption

 The electric chair was adopted by Ohio (1897), Massachusetts (1900), New Jersey (1906), and Virginia (1908), and soon became the prevalent method of execution in the United States, replacing hanging.
 Twenty-six states, the District of Columbia, the federal government, and the U.S. military either had death by electrocution on the books or actively executed criminals using the method.
 The electric chair remained the most prominent execution method until the early 1990s, when it was downgraded to a backup method that an inmate could choose in several states, but was rarely used.

 Other countries appear to have contemplated using the method, sometimes for special reasons.
-The Philippines also adopted the electric chair from 1926 to 1987.
+The Philippines also adopted the electric chair during its American colonial period, and used it from 1926 to 1987.
 A well-publicized triple execution took place there in May 1972, when Jaime Jose, Basilio Pineda, and Edgardo Aquino were electrocuted for the 1967 abduction and gang-rape of the young actress Maggie de la Riva.
-The last electric chair execution in the Philippines was in 1976 and was later replaced with lethal injection when executions resumed in that country.
+The last electric chair execution in the Philippines was in 1976, and it was later replaced with lethal injection when executions resumed in the country.